MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 The dataset was created by individuals who extracted the data from amazon on a regular basis and had created large datasets.
 This means data updates could be implemented in bulk as a result of those individuals running a new batch.

+It was largely generated for research purposes as an analytical dataset, so updates would likely be rare.

 If the data needed to be updated more regularly, i would redesign the pipeline to connect directly to the amazon source, for example if an api was available, daily updates could provide fresh data.

 ### TODO: Create a data dictionary